-Figure 88—CIR report IE Content field format
+Figure 8x2—Report Parameters Control field format

 The Number of Rx Antennas field value plus one shall indicate the number of antennas being reported on.
 For each Rx antenna there shall be a separate Receive Report field included in the CIR report IE.